Low Back Disorders

 Body Weight.
 Losing weight can reduce the physical load placed on the lumbar spine.
 By losing 10 pounds, a person can often achieve a healthier posture and better body mechanics, relieve pressure on the lumbar spine, and prevent back strain.

 Returning to Sports

-Warming-Up.
+Warming Up.
 The athlete should move all major joints through their complete range of motion several times before starting play.
 Stretching and strengthening exercises help prevent injury.

 Play the Game.
 When resuming the sport of choice, play at a lower intensity.
 In running, run for shorter periods of time, at a slower speed, and less frequently.
 The athlete should choose flat, even surfaces on which to run.
 If the athlete experiences pain either during the run or the following morning, then he is doing too much.
 Resume competitive running or play once the back has healed.

-Sports that may aggravate the back: diving (avoid at all times), bowling, racquet sports, football, volleyball, basketball, running fast or downhill.
+Sports that may aggravate the back: diving (avoid at all times), bowling, racquet sports, football, volleyball, basketball, and running fast or downhill.

 The following exercises are designed to strengthen the muscles of the lower back, stabilize the lumbar spine, and help support the injured area.
 If done regularly, they will help prevent re-injury.
 Do each prescribed exercise two times a day or more often if necessary.

-The exercises that are recommended will depend upon whether or not you have a joint problem, a disc problem or some other type of back disorder.
-If flexion (bending forward) is considered the best treatment, the pelvic tilt or knee raise may be recommended, if extension (bending backward) is considered best, then the press-up or backward bend may be suggested.
+The exercises that are recommended will depend upon whether or not you have a joint problem, a disc problem, or some other type of back disorder.
+If flexion (bending forward) is considered the best treatment, the pelvic tilt or knee raise may be recommended.
+If extension (bending backward) is considered best, then the press-up or backward bend may be suggested.